3 Important Things To Know About Registering A Business In Nigeria

 how to regsiter a business in nigeria

-The Corporate Affairs Commission is the Agency empowered by the Company and Allied Matters Act 1990, Pursuant to section 659 to register business operation in Nigeria.
+The Corporate Affairs Commission is the agency empowered by the Companies and Allied Matters Act 1990, pursuant to Section 659, to register business operations in Nigeria.
 It is the requirement of the law that you should register your business if you want to do legitimate business in Nigeria.

-Depending on the magnitude of your business, you can register it all by yourself without the need of a Lawyer.
+Depending on the magnitude of your business, you can register it all by yourself without the need for a lawyer.
 The categories for business registration in Nigeria are:

 (a) Business Name Registration